Copyright 2013-2020. Let's Bounce Inflatables. All rights reserved.

 17. How long do I get to keep the Bounce House for?

 We mostly offer one-day rentals.
-Our Inflatables usually get delivered in the morning between 8 am and Noon, and then collected in the evening between 6 and 9 pm.
+Our Inflatables usually get delivered in the morning between 8 am and Noon, and then collected in the evening between 5 pm and Sunset.
 Specific delivery and pick-up times can be arranged for an extra fee.
 Depending on the time of the year delivery and pick up times may vary.

 18. How long does it take to set up a Bounce House?